kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 These days I'd try to limit the damage I inflict upon the developers and avoid writing any widely reusable frameworks.
-They come with too much of a responsibility.
+They come with too much responsibility.

-At most I'd help to setup design and development process in a single project or a company:
+At most I'd help to setup a design and development process in a single project or a company:

 * Align design with tools and solutions that already exist out there.